joergmschulz/docker-dovecot/README.md

 | -------------- | --------- | --------|
 | 7 | rspamd |  |

-enable or disable REDIS_PRODECTED_MODE in .env
+enable or disable REDIS_PRODECTED_MODE in .env (for future use) Currently, you must comment the redis port stanza in docker-compose.yaml if you want to NOT expose redis.

 ## rspamd
 If you want to use the console, don't forget to set  RSPAMD_enable_password, RSPAMD_password